 So, here it is.
 I’ve been offended beyond words this year.
 It’s been taking place every year but this year it’s gotten to me.
 Churches are having Easter Worship Services on Good Friday.
 On the day when Christianity commemorates the crucifixion and death of Jesus, some churches are going to sing “Alleluia” and celebrate Jesus’ resurrection.
 While we wait until Sunday to celebrate Jesus’ triumph over death and the grace, they’re skipping the death and the grave part and going to celebrate Easter on the day Jesus died.

 This should not be confused with churches that have Saturday Night Easter Vigils.
-Easter Vigils are a long traducclentition and take place after sundown on Saturday night which makes sense.
+Easter Vigils are a long tradition and take place after sundown on Saturday night which makes sense.
 In Jewish tradition Sunday started at sundown on Saturday night and so celebrating Easter after dark is not inconsistent with Christianity.
 But celebrating Easter on Good Friday is a whole other story.

 My favorite poet of all time was a 17th century Anglican priest named John Donne.
 Donne’s poetry was a mixture of profound religious poetry which as being an Anglican priest, was not inconsistent with his being.
 His secular poetry was actually often a bit risqué and funny.
 I loved his cleverness and his plays on words.
 Anyone who knows me well knows I LOVE to play with words.